Distinguished Research in Teacher Education

 Title of article; name of author(s); journal title, issue, and date of publication; complete contact information for author(s), including name, title, institution, mailing address, telephone number, and e-mail address; name and contact information for person nominating article (if not the author).

-- The article and separate cover page should be emailed as attachments to:
+- The article and separate cover page should be emailed as attachments to the chair:

 Entries must be received by July 1.